Things You Should Do It Before Ramadan

 Gradually quitting some bad habits such as smoking

 As a Sunnah, Prophet Muhammad (S.A.W.) was fasting regularly on Mondays and Thursdays (hadis), explaining: “Those are two days in which the deeds are presented to the Lord of the Worlds.
-I love that my deeds are presented while I am fasting.”
-So you can do that as a start.
+I love that my deeds are presented to God while I am fasting; ” So you can do that as a start.
 It might be a good idea to try this twice-weekly fasting, especially ahead of Ramadan.

-And if you are doing ok and you need more practice days you can add the 13th, 14th and 15th days of every month (these are called Al-Ayaam Al-Beedh, the White Days) so this could be another routine to try getting into fasting.
+And if you are doing ok and you need more practice days you can add the 13th, 14th; and 15th days of every month (these days are Al-Ayaam Al-Beedh; the White Days) so this could be another routine to try getting into fasting.
 It’s a Sunnah too.

 Reduce your food and eat better

 It’s an another way to prepare is to cut down on any excesses beforehand.
 So you can avoid snacks between meals and try to cut out fast food.
 By sticking to Ramadan Sunnah foods at regular times, you’ll more easily adapt to the two daily meals (suhoor and iftar) that are allowed during Ramadan.